teiniker/teiniker-lectures-arduino/basics/programming-techniques/scheduling/README.md

 # Timing and Task Scheduling

+In the context of embedded programming, cyclic processing and scheduling are fundamental concepts for managing **how tasks or processes are executed** in an embedded system.

 ## Hardware Setup

 Running the following examples, we can use a simple circuit of two LEDs.